whimsicalraps/Just-Friends/Just-Type.md

 #### `JF.VOX channel divs repeats` / `ii.jf.play_voice( channel, divs, repeats )`

 Create a stream of rhythmic envelopes on the named *channel*.
 The stream will continue for the count of *repeats* at a rhythm defined by *divs*.
-Indefinite repeats are possible where repeats is set to -1.

 `channel`
 * select the channel to assign this rhythmic stream